expothecary/geo_sql/README.md

 ## Contributing

-If you would like to contribute support for more functions (PostGIS and SpatialLite both provide a frighteningly impressive amount of them!) or support for other databases, do not hesitate to make a PR and the author will review and merge in a timely fashion.
+If you would like to contribute support for more functions (PostGIS and SpatiaLite both provide a frighteningly impressive amount of them!) or support for other databases, do not hesitate to make a PR and the author will review and merge in a timely fashion.